Delhi chokes under blanket of smog after Diwali celebrations

 Many blamed the large volumes of firecrackers and fireworks set off Sunday night to celebrate the Hindu festival of lights, leaving less than desirable conditions for miserable commuters.

-Residents of the Indian capital, angry about the higher-than-usual levels of smog the morning after Diwali celebrations, shared pictures of the soupy air on social media.
+Residents of the city, angry about the higher-than-usual levels of smog the morning after Diwali celebrations, shared pictures of the soupy air on social media.

 "That's how morning was for Delhi after Diwali," posted one commuter.